key4hep/k4geo/detector/tracker/README.md

  - Flexible implementation allows for user to customize n tube layers; thickness of wire, mylar, coating, and gas volumes; size of gaps between mutlilayers; etc.
  - Low logical volume count of 61 for a realistic straw concept.
  - 200MB memory usage for straw detector.
- - Stereo angle is not implemented yet, will likely come in summer 2025.
+ - Stereo angle is implemented, is +/- 2 degress in ALLEGRO_o2_v01
  - No consideration yet to endcap.
-Current studies are limited to 90 degrees.